AlSaqr-platform/he-soc/bringup/README.md

 - `CHIP_BRINGUP` — used to exclude padframe B functions for QFN packages.

 ### SRC / INC notes
-- L2 build uses a reduced set of includes and sources (`INC_L2`, `SRC_L2`) — ensure UART, SPI, padframe, and minimal UDMA drivers are included for your tests.
+- L2 build uses a reduced set of includes and sources (`INC_L2`, `SRC_L2`) — ensure UART,USART, SPI, padframe, and minimal UDMA drivers are included for your tests.

 ---